The glory of the Messiah, 13:1-20:31

 iJna + subj. "to [prevent my arrest]" - in order [not to be handed over].
 Expressing purpose, in the sense of "in order not to be handed over to the Jews."
 The Jews are the enemy, not the Romans.
 "To prevent my being handed over to the Jews", Phillips.

-enteuqen adv. "from another place" - to be of, from here, another side.
+enteuqen adv. "from another place" - [the kingdom of me not] from here, another side.
 Adverb of place.
 "Does not belong here."

-oukoun (oun) "[you are a king], then!" - [therefore pilate said to him] so then [you are a king]?
+oukoun (oun) adv. "[you are a king], then!" - [therefore pilate said to him] so then [you are a king]?
 This particular form of the conjunction oun occurs only here in the New Testament.
 It is predominately inferential, but does sometimes carry a consecutive, emphatic or adversative sense.
 Moule, in his Idiom Book, looks in detail at this verse.
-He suggests a number of possibilities: resumptive, "well then, you are a king"; negative, "are you not a king, then?"; but probably best taken as inferential, "so then, after all, you are a king?"
+He suggests a number of possibilities: resumptive, "well then, you are a king"; negative, "are you not a king, then?"; but probably best taken here to introduce an inferential question, "so then, after all, you are a king?"
 Westcott agrees.

-egw pro. "in fact" - I [to this was born].
+egw pro. "in fact" - i.
 Emphatic by position and use.

-eiV + acc. "the reason" - to.
+eiV + acc. "the reason" - into = for [this].
 Here expressing purpose / aim; "the reason why I was born", Barclay.

 gegennhmai (gennaw) .... elhluqa (ercomai) perf.
-"I was born ..... came" - have been born, [and into = for this] i have come [into the world].
+"I was born ..... came" - i have been born, [and into = for this] i have come [into the world].
 John employs parallelism in establishing that the purpose of Jesus' birth / coming is not for kingship (certainly in earthly terms), but for proclamation.
 "The reason why I was born, and the reason why I came into the world, is to declare the truth", Barclay.

-th/ alhqeia/ (a) dat. "to the truth" - The dative is adverbial, reference, "with respect to the truth", possibly even representation, "that I should beare witness on behalf of the truth", Cassirer, but the verb marturew, "to bear witness to" often takes a dative of direct object as a matter of course.
+th/ alhqeia/ (a) dat. "to the truth" - The dative is adverbial, reference / respect, "with respect to the truth", possibly even representation, "that I should beare witness on behalf of the truth", Cassirer, but the verb marturew, "to bear witness to" often takes a dative of direct object as a matter of course.
 The dative could even be classified as a dative of interest, advantage, "for the truth."

 oJ w]n pres. part. "everyone" - [all] the one's being.
 The participle serves as a substantive.

-akouei (akouw) pres. + gen. "listens" - hears [my voice].
-It has been argued that when akouw is constructed with a genitive, it means listening with understanding and acceptance.
+akouei (akouw) pres. + gen. "listens" - hears [of the voice of me].
+It has been argued that when akouw takes a genitive of direct object, as here, it means listening with understanding and acceptance.
 "Knows my voice", CEV.

 ti pro. "what [is truth]?" - what [is truth]?
 Predicate nominative interrogative pronoun.
 Is this a genuine question?
 Pilate doesn't wait around for the answer, but nothing can be implied by his exit.
 It is usually argued that his statement is a throw away line designed to end a conversation that is taking him into the uncharted waters of spiritual confrontation.
 Pilate is not interested in eternal verities, so the discussion ends with a throwaway line; "truth, what is that?"
 Still, Pilate seems convinced of Jesus' innocence, viewing the dispute as theological.
 Maybe we have genuine musing here on the part of Pilate.

 iii] Pilate meets again with the Jewish authorities and tells them that he finds Jesus innocent of any charges, v38b-40.
-In a political move that backfires, Pilate seeks to release Jesus by playing him off Barabbas, "a bandit", but Israel's religious leaders choose Barabbas over Jesus.
+In a political move that backfires, Pilate seeks to release Jesus by playing him off with Barabbas, "a bandit", but Israel's religious leaders choose Barabbas over Jesus.
 Pilate has failed to realize how vindictive this group of religious conservative is.

 kai "-" - and.
 Connective - untranslated.

 eipwn (legw) aor. part. "[with this]" - having said [this he went out again toward the jews and says to them].
 "This" = these words.
 The participle is adverbial, possibly temporal; "after he had said this", ESV.

-oudemian "[I find] no [basis for a charge]" - [I find] no, not any, nothing [ground for complaint / crime / fault / ground for accusation].
+oudemian "[I find] no [basis for a charge]" - [i find] no, not any, nothing [ground for complaint / crime / fault / ground for accusation].
 Strong negation, accusative direct object of the verb "to find"; in simple terms, Pilate has investigated the charge against Jesus and so declares, "I find him not guilty."
 "There is nothing of which I can find this man guilty", Barclay.

 en + dat. "against [him]" - in [him].
-Possibly space/sphere, "nothing in him / in his life of which he is guilty", or expressing reference / respect, concerning, "I cannot find anything wrong about him", Moffatt.
+Possibly space, "nothing in him / in his life of which he is guilty", or adverbial, expressing reference / respect, concerning, "I cannot find anything wrong about him", Moffatt.

-uJmin dat. pro. "your" - [there is a custom] to you.
-Dative of interest, advantage; "for you", so "you have a custom", ESV.
+uJmin dat. pro. "your" - [there is a custom] to = for you.
+Dative of interest, advantage; "for you", or possession; "you have a custom", ESV.

 sunhqeia (a) "custom" - Nominative subject of the verb to-be.
-Possibly an annual amnesty used by the Roman governors to gain favour from the general populous.
+Possibly an annual amnesty used by the Roman governors to gain favor from the general populous.
 "Since I usually set a prisoner free for you at Passover", CEV.

-iJna + subj. "for [me to release to you one prisoner]" - that [I should release one to you].
-Here introducing an object clause, epexegetic / dependent statement of indirect speech expressing the content of the custom.
+iJna + subj. "for [me to release to you one prisoner]" - that [i should release one to you].
+Here introducing an epexegetic clause specifing the content of the custom.

 en + dat. "at the time of [the Passover]" - in [the passover].
 Here adverbial use of the preposition, temporal, as NIV; "at Passover time."

 apolusw (apoluw) subj. "do you want me to release" - [do you will that] i release [to you therefore].
 Deliberative subjunctive seeking a real answer.

-ekraugasan (kraugazw) "they shouted [back]" - they called out, shouted [again].
 In the synoptics the crowd does the shouting, but in John the context implies that it is the Jewish authorities and temple guards who do the shouting.
-None-the-less, the word is a strong one and would rightly apply to a mob.
+None-the-less, the word ekrougasan, "called out", is a strong one and would rightly apply to a mob.

 legonteV (legw) pres. part. "-" - saying.
 Attendant circumstance participle, redundant.